 Aon wants to be one big global family, one that isn’t hindered by what it calls “structural barriers” among colleagues and capabilities.

-Announcing the creation of an integrated global operating committee, the London-headquartered firm said it is ‘retiring’ its remaining business unit brands – signalling the end of Aon Risk Solutions and Aon Benfield.
+Announcing the creation of an integrated global operating committee, the London-headquartered firm said it is ‘retiring’ its remaining business unit brands – signaling the end of Aon Risk Solutions and Aon Benfield.
 Last year saw the retirement of Aon Hewitt.

 So where does this leave Eric Andersen and Michael O'Connor, chief executive of Aon Benfield and Aon Risk Solutions, respectively?
 Aon has appointed the business leaders as the company’s co-presidents, with the two continuing to report to Aon CEO Greg Case and jointly heading the operating committee.